reduxjs/reselect/README.md

 ##### 1. Globally through `setInputStabilityCheckEnabled`:

-A `setInputStabilityCheckEnabled` function is exported from `Reselect`, which should be called with the desired setting.
+A `setInputStabilityCheckEnabled` function is exported from Reselect, which should be called with the desired setting.

 ```ts
 import { setInputStabilityCheckEnabled } from 'reselect'